-Ethereum price has moved sideways in the past few days despite the ongoing network strength after the Fusaka upgrade.
-ETH token was trading at $3,295 today, a few points below this week’s high of $3,370.
-This article explains why ETH price may crash 20% despite having some of the best metrics.
+Ethereum price has moved sideways over the past few days despite the ongoing network strength following the Fusaka upgrade.
+The ETH token traded at $3,295 today, a few points below this week’s high of $3,370.
+This article explains why the Ether price may crash 20% despite having some of the best metrics.

 Key Ethereum Network Metrics are Soaring